UniGen almost-uniform sampler (pysat.allies.unigen)#

 A wrapper for UniGen3, a state-of-the-art almost-uniform sampler.
 Given a formula in

-, this class can be used to apply almost-uniform sampling of the formula’s models, subject to a few input parameters.The class initialiser receives a number of input arguments.
+CNF, this class can be used to apply almost-uniform sampling of the formula’s models, subject to a few input parameters.The class initialiser receives a number of input arguments.
 The

-argument can be left unspecified at this stage.
-In this case, a user is expected to add all the relevant clauses usingadd_clause()
+formulaargument can be left unspecified at this stage.
+In this case, a user is expected to add all the relevant clauses usingadd_clause().Additional parameters a user may want to specify include integer

 formula (

-) – CNF formulaseed (int) – seed value
+CNF) – CNF formulaseed (int) – seed value

 epsilon (float) – tolerance factor